 14. The Cosmos (al-kawn) is all darkness.
 It is illumined only by the manifestation of Allah (Dhuhoorul Haqq) in it.
 He who sees the Cosmos and does not contemplate Him in it or by it or before it or after it is in need of light and is veiled from the sun of gnosis by clouds of created things (al-aathaar).

-How an it be conceive that something veils Him, since He is more manifest than anything (Adhar min kulli shay')?
+How it be conceived that something veils Him since He is more manifest than anything (Adhar min kulli shay’)?

-How can it be conceived that something veils Him, since He is the One (al-Waahid) alongside of whom there is nothing?
+How can it be conceived that something veils Him since He is the One (al-Waahid) alongside whom there is nothing?

 How can it be conceived that something veils Him, since, were it not for Him, the existence of everything would not have bee manifest?